Los Angeles Angels: History

 In 2005, new owner Arte Moreno added Los Angeles to the team's name.
 In compliance with the terms of its lease with the city of Anaheim, which required Anaheim be a part of the team's name, the team was officially renamed the Los Angeles Angels of Anaheim.
 Fans, residents, and the municipal governments of both Anaheim and Los Angeles objected to the change, with the City of Anaheim pursuing litigation; nevertheless, the change was eventually upheld in court and the city dropped its lawsuit in 2009.
 The team usually refers to itself as the Angels or Angels Baseball in its home media market, and the name Los Angeles never appears in the stadium, on the Angels' uniforms, nor on official team merchandise.
 However, throughout the team's history in Anaheim, the uniforms have traditionally said "Angels" instead of the city or state name, depending on the team's geographic identifier at the time.
 Local media in Southern California tend to omit a geographic identifier and refer to the team as the Angels or the Halos.
 Due to this agreement, Topps baseball cards have also omitted the geographic identifier from any of the team’s official trading cards.
 The Associated Press, the most prominent news service in the U.S., refers to the team as the Los Angeles Angels, the Angels, or Los Angeles.
 In 2013, the team officially planned to drop of Anaheim from its name and restore its original name Los Angeles Angels, as part of a new Angel Stadium lease negotiated with the Anaheim city government.
 Although the deal was never finalized, as of 2020, most official sources omit the of Anaheim suffix.
+In August 2026, the California State Legislature enacted the "Home Run for Anaheim Act" which would require that the Angels return to the Anaheim Angels name if the city of Anaheim were to grant an exception to the California Surplus Land Act so as to allow the Angels to develop the land around Angel Stadium without prioritizing public housing.